Jeremiah33-3/C-and-Computer-Organisation/Cache.md

 - Cache Block/Line: Unit of transfer between memory and cache
 - Block size is typically one or more words (16-byte block = 4-word block)
 - observations:
-  - 1. 2N-byte blocks are aligned at 2N-byte boundaries
+  - 1. 2^N-byte blocks are aligned at 2^N-byte boundaries
-    2. The addresses of words within a 2N-byte block have identical (32-N) most significant bits (MSB).
+    2. The addresses of words within a 2^N-byte block have identical (32-N) most significant bits (MSB).
     3. Bits \[31:N] --> the block number
     4. Bits \[N-1:0] --> the byte offset within a block
+- block number vs address (not the same) (N-1:0) bit is the block address --> cache index, map the blocks number to the cache index (smaller)
+- mapping function: cache index = (Blocknumber) % (number of cache blocks)
+- tag = block number / number of cache blocks
+  - multiple mem blocks an map to the same cache block, so same cache index; however they have a unique tag number (the left bits)
+- in sum, an mem address: block number, offset => break down further into tag, index, offset
+- along with a data block (line), cache also contais other admin info (overheads)
+  - tag of the mem block
+  - valid bit indicating whether the cache line contains valid data
+  - when there is a cache hit: Valid\[index] = TRUE && Tag\[index] = Tag\[mem addresss]
+- number of cache blocks = total bytes / byte of one block